Secure The Best California Mortgage Rates

-The best California mortgage rates are determined by two factors; the actual interest rate the mortgage loan is based on and the fees associated with obtaining the new mortgage.
-To obtain the best mortgage rate in California you’ll need excellent credit, a large down payment and plenty of income to cover your expenses.
+Two factors determine the best California mortgage rates: the actual interest rate the mortgage loan is based on and the fees associated with obtaining the new mortgage.
+To get the best mortgage rate in California, you’ll need excellent credit, a sizeable down payment (or equity in the home), and plenty of income to cover your monthly living expenses.

 Owning a home is one of the most important investments you can make.
-Use the information and tools below to help you find the best California mortgage rates for your next refinance or purchase transaction.
+This article provides information and tools to help you find the best California mortgage rates for your next purchase or refinance transaction.

-Only work with mortgage companies that have a top rating with the Better Business Bureau (A or A+ rating) and companies that are “Accredited”.
+The second step to getting the best California mortgage rates is only to work with mortgage companies that have a top rating with the Better Business Bureau (A or A+ rating) and companies that are “Accredited.”

 Working with a top-rated mortgage broker (or lender) ensures you’re in good hands when it comes to closing your loan.
 Avoid mortgage companies that have a low rating and companies that are high pressure.

-Make sure the Loan Officer has at least five years of experience and is willing to take the time to answer any questions you have.
-If the Loan Officer is slow getting back to you and/or doesn’t answer your questions directly you might want to find a new loan officer to work with.
+Make sure the loan officer you are working with has at least five years of experience and is willing to take the time to answer any questions you have.
+If the loan officer is slow to respond and/or doesn’t answer your questions directly, you might want to find a new loan officer to work with.

-Shopping for the best California mortgage rates is risky when you chose to work with a Loan Officer that has little to no experience.
+Shopping for the best California mortgage rates is risky when you work with a loan officer with little to no experience.

 What Is A Fixed Rate Mortgage?